Sonnet 39

 Sonnet 39 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is a member of the Fair Youth sequence, in which the poet expresses his love towards a young man.

 Structure

 Sonnet 39 is an English or Shakespearean sonnet, composed of three quatrains and a final rhyming couplet for a total of fourteen lines.
 It follows the rhyme scheme ABAB CDCD EFEF GG.
 It is written in iambic pentameter, a metre based on five pairs of syllables accented weak/strong.
-The second line is one example of a line of regular iambic pentameter:
+The first line is one example of a line of regular iambic pentameter: